suzani_scene (1).jpg

 I have since been passionately involved in studying the history of Suzani and spreading appreciation of the Beauty of this ancient art and craft and its revival since their Independence during the early 1990’s when young girls were once again taught this craft practiced through the ages by their ancestors.

-I receive visitors by appointment at my home where I have created a viewing space, a Suzani-room, a large white room, our ex- sitting room to share the Beauty with textile lovers,
+I receive visitors by appointment at my home to share Suzani Beauty with textile lovers,

-or also on Facebook and Instagram or WhatsApp
+or meet on Instagram or WhatsApp and also Facebook

 My Background